 My friend Daniel agreed to meet up with me at my first Star Trek convention.
-This is something my family is really into.
+Being a Trekkie is something my family strongly believes in.
 And I am one of those people that want to make the world reflect that amazing utopia and science fiction.

 I got some amazing pictures….